PharmaLedger-IMI/blockchain2-demo/k8s_cluster/aws/eks/README.md

 $ terraform init
 ```

-## Provision the EKS cluster
+## Provisioning and Destroying the EKS cluster
+Lets assume we will provision a EKS cluster and we are naming it as `pl-cluster2`.
 In the initialized directory, run terraform apply and review the planned actions.
 Your terminal output should indicate the plan is running and what resources will be created.
+This process should take approximately 10 minutes.
+Upon successful application, your terminal prints the outputs defined in `outputs.tf`.

 ```
 terraform plan -input=false -var=cluster_name=pl-cluster2 -out=pl-cluster2/terraform.tfplan -state=pl-cluster2/terraform.tfstate
 terraform apply -state=pl-cluster2/terraform.tfstate pl-cluster2/terraform.tfplan
 ```

-## Destroy the EKS cluster
-In the initialized directory, run terraform destroy and review the planned actions.
+To destroy the cluster, in the initialized directory, run terraform destroy and review the planned actions.
 Your terminal output should indicate the plan is running and what resources will be deleted.

 ```
 terraform destroy -auto-approve -state=pl-cluster2/terraform.tfstate
 ```

-This process should take approximately 10 minutes.
-Upon successful application, your terminal prints the outputs defined in `outputs.tf`.

 ## Configure kubectl

-Now that you've provisioned your EKS cluster, you need to configure `kubectl`.
+Now that you've provisioned your EKS cluster `pl-cluster2`, you need to configure `kubectl`.
 Customize the following command with your `cluster_name` and `region` (the values from Terraform's output) you defined in `terraform.tfvars`.
 It will get the access credentials for your cluster and automatically configure `kubectl`.

 ```
 aws eks --region eu-west-2 update-kubeconfig --name pl-cluster2